 In a few days, it’s going to be 6 months from the shutdown.
 Do I regret my decision?
 Not at all!

-Right now (August 28, 2019), the situation in Argentina worst than on March.
-1 USD equals to 60 ARS, the currency lost 35% of its value at that time.
-Argentina has an unclear economic, political and social scenario for the next 6 months due to the change of power (or not) on the government.
+Right now (August 28, 2019), the situation in Argentina is worse than in March.
+1 USD equals 60 ARS.
+Th currency has lost 35% of its value at this time.
+Argentina has an unclear economic, political and social future for the next 6 months due to the change of power (or not) in the government.

-The situation is pretty much this: a) we keep the president that make all this chaos or b) the previous president come back to the power (his family has been on the presidency for 12 years in a row, some people blame them for all the crisis we have in our country right now).
+The situation is pretty much this: a) to keep the president that began all of this chaos or b) to bring the previous president back to the power (his family has been had the presidency for 12 years in a row.
+Some people blame them for the crisis that we have in our country right now).

 How about me?
 I am doing really great!
-I moved to Playa del Carmen, Mexico to a paradisical location, I live close to the ocean.
+I moved to Playa del Carmen, Mexico to a paradisaical location.
+I live close to the ocean.
 I am really focused on my role at Royal Legal Solutions.
-Have been visiting the company in Austin, Texas for the first time a few weeks ago and it was a really great experience.
+I also been visited the company in Austin, Texas for the first time a few weeks ago and it was a really great experience!